timnew/timnew.github.com/source/_posts/2012-05-14-space-pitfall-in-coffee-script.md

----
 layout: post
-title: "Space Pitfall in coffee-script"
+title: Space Pitfall in coffee-script
-description: ""
-date: 2012-05-14 10:59
 comments: true
-categories:
+categories: coffee-script
-category: "coffee-script"
-tags: ["pitfall", "space", "javascript", "compile", "best-practice","coffee-script"]
-sharing: true
-footer: false
+tags:
+  - pitfall
+  - space
+  - javascript
+  - compile
+  - best-practice
+  - coffee-script
+date: 2012-05-14 08:00:00
 ---
 Coffee Script had fixed quite a lot of pitfalls in Javascript.
 But on another hand it also introduced some other pitfalls, the most common one is the space.

 ### Space in function declaration